the more you know

 Sedona

-Ahhhh Sedona, home of the red rocks, adventure for some and for others spiritual healing.
-Found in the center of Arizona, this is one unique desert background that is a must visit.
+Ahhhh Sedona, home of red rock formations, adventure for some and for others spiritual healing.
+Found in the center of Arizona, this is one unique desert background that is a must-visit elopement destination.

-In Sedona for your elopement you can take a hot air balloon ride, private flight over the red rocks in a small plane, hike, climb, cliff jump into the river, yoga and more!
+In Sedona, for your elopement, you can take a hot air balloon ride, private flight over the red rocks in a small plane, hike, climb, cliff jump into the river, do yoga, and more!

 Superstition Mountains

-The superstitions have a long history in the Gold Mining world and are very vast in their mountain ranges, surrounding the southern and eastern part of the Phoenix region.
+The Superstitions have a long history in the Gold Mining world and are very vast in their mountain ranges, surrounding the southern and eastern parts of the Phoenix region.

-The Superstition Mountains make for a great place to elope because of its colorful sunsets, great hikes and various locations.
+The Superstition Mountains make for a great place to elope for nature lovers because of their colorful sunsets, great hikes, and various locations.
 This area is also less crowded than places like Sedona or Horseshoe Bend when it comes to elopements and general trail traffic.
-This location can also be pretty close to resorts, Airbnbs, great restaurants and more if you want to drive back into the Pheonix region after the elopement.
+This location can also be pretty close to resorts, Airbnb, great restaurants, and more if you want to drive back into the Phoenix region after the elopement.

-The Superstition Mountains are probably most known for its hiking, but there are also places you can float the river, get on a boat on the lake, off road and/or climb.
+The Superstition Mountains are probably most known for their hiking, but there are also places you can float the river, get on a boat on the lake, off-road, and/or climb.

 Getting into the Superstitions requires a car and in some areas a 4x4.
 If you are coming from somewhere you need to fly in to get here you can fly into Phoenix airport or also the Mesa airport.